Contact Details

 Learn to advise people on their Food and Nutritional Needs

 Recent research in nutrition and health services indicates there is an increasing need for counsellors to have specialist knowledge in the area of nutrition, weight loss and children's nutrition whilst still maintaining professional counselling skills and practice.
-You should enrol in this course if you are genuinely seeking to develop counselling skills, understand counselling techniques and work with people who are focussed on improving their health through nutrition.

 Health promotion in education is also another huge development area and requires people who know the facts about nutrition and also understand the importance of counselling.